 Installing your windows is a key step.
 Here are some tips for a successful installation:

-- Check for perfect fit and watertightness.
+- Check for perfect fit and waterproofing.

 - Use a finishing seal for a neat appearance.